wathela/PyMerger/README.md

 ## Overview

-This project trains and uses neural network models to identify BBH mergers without the need for data whitening or band-passing.
-The models are trained on both single detector and three detector combined data.
+PyMerger is a Python tool that a Deep Residual Neural Network model to identify BBH mergers without the need for data whitening or band-passing.
+The model is trained on three sub-detector combined data of ET..

 ## Installation